 Created: January 27, 2025

-Updated: March 21, 2025
+Updated: March 25, 2026

 Passkeys in banking transform how users access financial accounts securely without passwords (sometimes they also replace the current existing second factor).
-In the USA, Australia, and Europe, the first banks are embracing passkeys to reduce fraud and enhance security.
+In the USA, Australia and Europe, the first banks are embracing passkeys to reduce fraud and enhance security.
 This article covers which banks support passkeys and why passkeys are the future of online banking authentication.

 Banks are adopting passkeys to address growing cybersecurity threats and customer demands for seamless digital experiences.
-Traditional authentication methods, such as passwords and SMS-based 2FA, are vulnerable to phishing, SIM-swapping attacks, and poor user experience.
+Traditional authentication methods, such as passwords and SMS-based 2FA, are vulnerable to phishing, SIM-swapping attacks and offer poor user experience.
 Passkeys solve these issues by leveraging FIDO2 / WebAuthn standards, which use public-private key cryptography.

 In the following, you'll see an overview of which banks use passkeys to protect their users.